a different kind of therapy for sensitive and queer folks, chronic illness, and complex trauma in Seattle, WA and throughout Washington state

 About Me

 Hi, I’m Danny!
 Thanks for being here.
 I’m a full heart on my sleeve type of person (and therapist).
 I bring a lot of my authentic human-ness to this work.
-I love balancing a passion for clinical excellence with a personable and heart-centered therapeutic style.
+I love balancing a passion for clinical excellence with a personable, and heart-centered therapeutic style.
+I am tender, sturdy, earnest to my core, and quirky.
+I love people, animals, plants, and the world.
+I believe in us.

 I came to work in the mental health field over ten years ago via the peer support world and the incredible work of the Wildflower Alliance.
 I owe a lot of my development as a human to this time.
 (As an aside, please support Wildflower and all of the beautiful work they’re doing!)